vboddeti/Ganges/README.md

 If you have previously checked out code with "git clone" then you can obtain the latest changes with:

 cd Ganges; git pull

-For further information see http://vishnu.boddeti.net/Ganges or email naresh@cmu.edu
+For further information see http://vishnu.boddeti.net/Ganges or email naresh [.at.] cmu.edu